 The Town Council consists of two parts, its Members and its Officers.
 The Town Council cannot function without both of those parts, not legally nor in practice.

 The Members, more commonly known as Councillors, are elected on a four-year election cycle.
-There are a maximum of 14 Councillors, serving three Wards, these being Redruth North, Redruth Central and Redruth South.
-The Wards follow the same boundaries as for the Cornwall Council Electoral Divisions.
-There are five Town Councillors for both the North and South Wards, and four in the Central Ward.
+There are a maximum of 14 Councillors, serving three Wards: Redruth North, Redruth Central and Redruth South.
+There are six Town Councillors for both the North and South Wards, and two in the Central Ward.
 Their names and contact details are in the Councillors

-section of this website, you may note that some Councillors represent the town at more than one level of local government.
-All Town Councillors are volunteers and receive no basic allowance (they are entitled to one but have voted twice not to accept it) nor do they receive expenses incurred within the town (some expenses are paid for attending functions on Council business away from the town).
+section of this website.
+Some Councillors represent the town at more than one level of local government.
+All Town Councillors are volunteers and receive no basic allowance (they are entitled to one but have voted twice not to accept it), nor do they receive expenses incurred within the town (some expenses are paid for attending functions on Council business away from the town).

-Most Council 'business' is conducted in 'Committee'.
-There are four committees that meet on a regular basis these being: Audit & Accounting Governance
+Most Council business is conducted in 'Committee'.
+There are five committees that meet on a regular basis: Finance

-The Council usually meets on the last Monday of each month, the exceptions being August (when there is no council meeting) and December (when the meeting is brought forward to avoid the Christmas holiday period).
-It is at these meetings that we should expect all Councillors to attend together.
-The Council considers the reports from the individual committee meetings, and encompasses any matter that affects the whole Council not able to be dealt with at Committee.
-Perhaps of more importance to the electorate is that we also hold a public participation period where members of the public can raise issues with the Council.
-The Chair of the Full Council is the Town Mayor; the Vice Chair is the Deputy Town Mayor.
+The Full Council usually meets on the last Monday of each month, the exceptions being August (when there is no Council meeting) and December (when the meeting is brought forward to avoid the Christmas holiday period).
+At these meetings all Councillors attend together.
+The Council considers reports from the individual committee meetings, and will also discuss any matter which affects the whole Council and/or is not able to be dealt with at Committee.
+Each meeting includes a public participation period where members of the public can raise issues with the Council.
+The Chair of the Full Council is the Town Mayor, with the Deputy Town Mayor acting as Vice Chair.